coderoad/coderoad-vscode/README.md

 To start the extension, inside VSCode:

-- Open an empty VSCode workspace (an empty folder)
+- open an empty VSCode workspace (an empty folder)
-- Launch the app from the VSCode command palette:
+- launch the app from the VSCode command palette:
-  - select “View” > “Command Palette” from the top panel
-  - alternatively, press `cmd/ctrl + shift + P`
+  - select “View” > “Command Palette” from the top panel OR press `cmd/ctrl + shift + P`
-- In the command palette, search for and run `CodeRoad:Start`
+  - in the command palette, search for and run `CodeRoad:Start`
-- A webview should appear on the right side of your editor.
+- a webview should appear on the right side of your editor.
 Click "Start"

 ### Install